Popular Music Performance and Songwriting BA (Hons)

 On successful completion of this course you will be able to:

 There is a strong emphasis within the course on future career paths.
-This is aimed not only to help you to explore what your chosen career path might be, but also to help build a professional level of business skills and knowledge.
+This is to help you explore what your chosen career path might be while developing a professional level of business skills and knowledge.

 Where our graduates work

-Previous graduates include a leading professional guitarist and author of a series of advanced guitar handbooks, a recording artist who has released three EPs to date, a YouNow live-streamer and songwriter, an examiner for Rockschool, PhD in composition, and a London-based professional drummer doing a PhD.
+Examples of what previous graduates have gone on to achieve include being a leading professional guitarist, an author of a series of advanced guitar handbooks, a successful recording artist, a YouNow live-streamer and songwriter, an examiner for Rockschool and completing a PhD in composition.

 Further study